MV Northern Sea Wolf

 MV Northern Sea Wolf is a roll-on/roll-off (RORO) ferry operated by BC Ferries in British Columbia, Canada.
 Her normal sailing schedule is five days a week during the peak summer season on the Inside Passage route connecting Bella Coola and Port Hardy.
 The route normally takes about ten hours to complete.
 Her schedule calls for one trip per day during daylight hours to maximize passenger enjoyment of the scenery.
+Lack of sufficient crew accommodation limits voyage to 12 hours per day precluding travel for indigenous tourism to the outer coast towns without a multiple days or week visit.

+Uniquely for a BC Ferries vessel, the Northern Sea Wolf does not have doors on both ends, requiring vehicles to either turn around after boarding or reverse down the loading ramp.

 Description and construction

 The ship was the vision of the leader of Agios Andreas shipping company Captain Michalis Boutsis and his partners.
 She was designed by the naval architect Nikos Petichakis.
 The ship was built at the Ambelaki Shipyard at Ambelaki, Salamis, Greece by the Panagiotakis Brothers company.
 Her hull is built of welded steel plates.
 She is 76.38 m long, with a beam of 15 m.
 She has a large vehicle loading ramp that comprises most of her transom.
 She cruises at 15 kn, driven by two propellers.
 Propulsion power is provided by two 2,399 kW Cummins diesel engines.
 She was launched in 2000.